Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Lectric Bikes

 A tiny city-hopper with a fat-bike attitude, this folding electric bike from Lectric is both a stylish and functional machine.
-The geared hub motor pumps out a huge 850W of power at its peak and will go for 45 miles (72km) on a single charge of the 48v removable battery.
+The geared hub motor pumps out a huge 500W of power and will go for 50 or 85 miles on a single charge of the 48v removable battery, depending on the capacity you choose.

-The fat 20×3″ CST tires are great for tackling rough city streets or dirt paths, and the Tektro disc brakes won’t let you down.
-The Lectric XP includes a rear rack, fenders, lights, and charger so you’re ready to go straight out the box.
+The fat 20×3″ CST tires are great for tackling rough city streets or dirt paths, and the hydraulic disc brakes won’t let you down.
+The Lectric XP4 includes a rear rack, fenders, lights, and charger so you’re ready to go straight out the box.

 • 500W